Chandauli district: Languages

 At the time of the 2011 Census of India, 81.06% of the population in the district spoke Hindi, 17.60% Bhojpuri and 1.16% Urdu as their first language.

 Bhojpuri is the local language of Chandauli.
 The Bhojpuri variant of Kaithi is the indigenous script of Bhojpuri language.

+Administrative divisions

+The Chandauli district is divided into 5 Tehsils: Chandauli Sadar, Sakaldiha, Chakia.
+Mughalsarai and Naugarh.

+These 5 Tehsils are divided into 9 Blocks: Barahani, Chandauli, Niyamatabad, Chahaniya, Sakaldiha, Dhanapur, Chakia, Shahabganj and Naugarh.